75 Sights in Lisbon, Portugal (with Map and Images)

 Parque Mayer is a theatrical and entertainment district in the Portuguese capital of Lisbon.
 Originally created as a summer amusement park, it at one time had four theatres, although one was demolished in 2015 and another has not been used since 1992.
 Successive proposals have been made for upgrading the area, but none has yet come to fruition.

-The Monument to the Overseas Combatants is a monument located next to the Bom Sucesso Fort, in Belém, Lisbon.
-It was created to honor all the soldiers who fought in the African War (1961-1974), in defense of the Homeland.
+The Monument to the Overseas Combatants is a monument located next to the Bom Sucesso Fort in Belém, Lisbon.
+It was created to honor all the military personnel who fought in the African War (1961-1974), in defense of the Homeland.
 Created in 1991 by a team led by architect Francisco José Ferreira Guedes de Carvalho.

 The Teatro Variedades was a theatre in Lisbon, capital of Portugal, that offered variety or revue shows of the type known in Portugal as Teatro de Revista.
 Opened in 1926, it has not been used since 1992, but as of 2020 there were active plans to construct a new theatre on the site, incorporating elements of the existing building.

-The South and Southeast River Terminal, originally called South and Southeast Station, is located in the city of Lisbon, Portugal.
-It was built after a long period of planning, during which several proposals were submitted for its shape and location, for example it was outlined as a complete railway and river station, as part of the abandoned plan for a railway line between Santa Apolónia and Cais do Sodré.
+The South and Sueste River Terminal, originally called South and Sueste Station, is located in the city of Lisbon, Portugal.
+It was built after a long period of planning, during which several proposals were submitted for its shape and location, and was for example outlined as a complete railway and river station, as part of the abandoned plan for a railway line between Santa Apolónia and Cais do Sodré.
 It was inaugurated on May 28, 1932, and at that time was considered an extension of trains to and from Barreiro, on the current Alentejo Line.
-In November 2019, the municipality started an in-depth rehabilitation plan for the marginal area next to Praça do Comércio, which included the requalification of the station building.
+In November 2019, the municipality started a deep rehabilitation plan for the marginal area next to Praça do Comércio, which included the requalification of the station building.

 Wikipedia: Estação Fluvial Sul e Sueste (PT), Heritage Website Sipa, Heritage Website

-The Thalia Theatre or Talia Theatre, also known as the Orange Theatre, is a small theatre adjacent to the Laranjeiras Palace, both having initially belonged to Joaquim Pedro Quintela, 1st Count of Farrobo, located on Estrada das Laranjeiras, in the parish of São Domingos de Benfica, in Lisbon, in the vicinity of the current Lisbon Zoo.
+The Thalia Theatre or Talia Theatre, also known as the Laranjeiras Theatre, is a small theatre adjacent to the Laranjeiras Palace, both of which were initially owned by Joaquim Pedro Quintela, 1st Count of Farrobo, located on Estrada das Laranjeiras, in the parish of São Domingos de Benfica, in Lisbon, in the vicinity of the current Lisbon Zoo.

-The fence Fernandina, also known as walls Fernandinas from Lisbon, are the walls of the city of Lisbon corresponding to the expansion of the Old César Age, carried out by D. Fernando I in the year 1373.
+The Fernandina Fence, also known as the Fernandine Walls of Lisbon, are the walls of the city of Lisbon corresponding to the extension of the old fence of the era of Caesar, carried out by King Ferdinand I in 1373.

 Share